rossdrew/emuRox/README.md

 ### Problems

 ###### Javas unsigned byte problem.
- - Java bytes are signed, meaning it's a pain to deal with them, instead we have to use ints to represent bytes.
+ - Java bytes are signed, meaning it's a pain to deal with them.
+Sometimes we want to deal with raw bytes such as memory read and writes, sometimes we want to have them signed and later in BCD mode.
  - [JaCoCo](http://www.eclemma.org/jacoco/) doesn't report coverage of `String` based `switch` statements [well](http://stackoverflow.com/questions/42642840/why-is-jacoco-not-covering-my-switch-statements)

 ### Sources